clryan/clryan.github.io/_posts/2020-11-29-gstore-revenue-prediction1.md

 !pip install git+http://github.com/clryan/pyutils.git
 from pyutils.cleaning import na_cols, one_val_cols
 ```

+### Read in the compressed data and extract JSON columns

 The data from Kaggle downloads into a .zip folder.
 If we were to extract everything in the .zip folder, we'd end up with over 30 GB - that's huge!
 So it's best to leave it zipped and use the `zipfile` library to handle reading individual files.
 We can use the `.open()` method to access the specific file we need when reading into pandas.